-Non-IFRS Financial Measures(1) 2018 Outlook(2) 2018 Actual Performance (in constant currency (2)) Revenues Low single digit growth (excludes fourth quarter 2018 revenues within Reuters News from Refinitiv following the closing of the F&R transaction) 2.5% √ Adjusted EBITDA Approximately \$1.3 billion including the Corporate costs referred to below \$1.3 billion √ Total Corporate costs Between \$500 million and \$600 million (including stranded costs and investments to reposition our company following the closing of the F&R transaction) \$499 million(3) √ Depreciation and amortization of computer software Between \$500 million and \$525 million \$510 million √ Capital expenditures, as a percentage of revenues Approximately 10% of revenues Approximately 10% √ Effective tax rate on adjusted earnings Between 17% and 19% 15% √
+Non-IFRS Financial Measures (1) 2018 Outlook (2) 2018 Actual Performance (in constant currency (2)) Revenues Low single digit growth (excludes fourth quarter 2018 revenues within Reuters News from Refinitiv following the closing of the F&R transaction) 2.5% √ Adjusted EBITDA Approximately \$1.3 billion including the Corporate costs referred to below \$1.3 billion √ Total Corporate costs Between \$500 million and \$600 million (including stranded costs and investments to reposition our company following the closing of the F&R transaction) \$499 million (3) ✓ Depreciation and amortization of computer software Between \$500 million and \$525 million \$510 million ✓ Capital expenditures, as a percentage of revenues Approximately 10% of revenues Approximately 10% ✓ Effective tax rate on adjusted earnings Between 17% and 19% 15% ✓

 (1) Please refer to Appendix A of the management's discussion and analysis section of this annual report for additional information on non-IFRS financial measures.

 (2) Our 2018 Outlook and 2018 actual performance were measured at constant currency rates relative to 2017.
-Please refer to Appendix B of the management's discussion and analysis section of this annual report for reconciliations of our non-IFRS financial measures to the measures to the measures to the management's discussion and analysis section of this annual report for reconciliations of our non-IFRS financial measures.
+Please refer to Appendix B of the management's discussion and analysis section of this annual report for reconciliations of our non-IFRS financial measures to the most directly comparable IFRS financial measures.

 (3) Corporate costs at actual rates include expenses of \$466 million that are part of adjusted EBITDA and \$33 million of capital spending, which is not part of adjusted EBITDA.